Top 10 Must-See and Must-Do Things

 - Sample Some Local Food — lechon, mofongo, exotic tropical fruit, rum drinks, …

 - Experience a Bio Bay — preferably Mosquito Bay on Vieques, or Laguana Grande in Fajardo

 - Hike a Tropical Rain Forest — this usually means El Yunque National Forest, but there are others here, too.

 - Hit a Beach on the Main Island — Balneario Monserrate in Luquillo, because is has good facilities.
 Or Playa Puerto Nuevo, for a stunning beach not too far from the metro area.

-- Explore a Cave in the Karst Region — Cueva Ventana is one of our favorite DIY caves.
+- Explore a Cave in the Karst Region — Cueva Ventana is one of our favorite caves.
 Rio Camuy Caves Park is good for the less adventurous.

 - Hit a Beach on One of the Other PR Islands — Balneario Flamenco on Culebra is probably the one of the prettiest, But Playa Caracas on Vieques is a close second.

 - Snorkel at at Deserted Island — You can do this on a organized snorkeling excursion, or in a more DIY, self-sufficient fashion.